 Self-consume vs export: solar energy strategy for Perth households

-Every kilowatt-hour your Perth solar system generates either replaces grid electricity you would have bought (at 33.26c/kWh) or exports to the grid under the DEBS scheme (at 10c/kWh).
-The 23c difference per unit means self-consumption is almost always the better outcome — but the practical question is how much you can actually shift.
+Every kilowatt-hour your Perth solar system generates either replaces grid electricity you would have bought (at 33.26c/kWh) or exports to the grid under the DEBS scheme (2c/kWh off-peak, 10c/kWh during the 3pm-9pm peak window).
+Since most solar exports happen during the 2c off-peak window, self-consumption is usually worth 31.26c/kWh more, and still worth 23.26c/kWh more for the smaller share of exports that land in the 10c peak window.
+Either way, self-consumption is almost always the better outcome, but the practical question is how much you can actually shift.

-The fundamental economics of Perth solar come down to a single number: 23.26c/kWh.
-That's the difference between the value of a kilowatt-hour you self-consume (saves you 33.26c in grid imports) and one you export (earns you 10c under the Synergy DEBS scheme).
+The fundamental economics of Perth solar come down to a single number: 31.26c/kWh.
+That's the difference between the value of a kilowatt-hour you self-consume (saves you 33.26c in grid imports) and one you export during the off-peak window, when most solar is sent to the grid (earns you 2c under the Synergy DEBS scheme).
+For the smaller share of exports that land in the 3pm-9pm peak window, the DEBS rate is 10c/kWh, narrowing the premium to 23.26c/kWh.

-Every decision about how to use your solar — when to run appliances, whether to add a battery, which tariff to choose — can be evaluated against this 23.26c premium.
+Every decision about how to use your solar (when to run appliances, whether to add a battery, which tariff to choose) can be evaluated against this 31.26c premium (23.26c for the peak-window share of exports).

 Why self-consumption beats export by such a wide margin

 In some countries, solar feed-in tariffs are set at or near the retail rate.
 Australia's national and state policies moved away from that model after the early 2010s solar boom strained retailer cross-subsidies.
-Western Australia's current DEBS rate (10c/kWh) reflects the actual marginal cost of wholesale electricity — not the retail value.
+Western Australia's current DEBS rate (10c/kWh during the 3pm-9pm peak window, 2c/kWh off-peak) reflects the actual marginal cost of wholesale electricity, not the retail value.

 As a Perth solar household: